 Yes, it takes a good while for the men to get to drivin’, and by then this film will have either won you or it will have failed.
 Perseverance pays off, because the latter half of Sorcerer is one of the ballsiest real-life action films you’re likely to see.
 Filmed for real in the Dominican Republic (although set in some portion of South America) and featuring some crazy, you’refreakingkiddingme stuntwork (some of which was performed by the actors themselves!), Sorcerer’s drive to survive is one hell of a gripping adventure.
 From massive fallen trees blocking the only passage, to bands of thieves trying to steal supplies from traveling vehicles, to the constant fear of having the trucks just explode instantly, the obstacles the four men must overcome in the pursuit of financial freedom are gargantuan.
 What boggles my mind is just how hard a shoot this must have been; some of this stuff looks to be Apocalypse Now-level intense.
 Frankly, I’m just surprised nobody was killed making this movie (unless somebody was, and my researched missed it!).

 Sorcerer isn’t a film to be defined by its title (the title of the film is actually the name of one of the trucks used to transport the nitro), nor is it a film to be defined by its era.
-It’s a product of its era, sure, but overlooking some minor visual cues and the spectral score by Tangerine Dream (who also did a work-up on Ridley Scott’s Legend, if memory serves, replacing a score by Jerry Goldsmith!), Sorcerer is as good now as it was back then.
+It’s a product of its era, sure, but overlooking some minor visual cues and the spectral score by Tangerine Dream (who also did a work-up on Ridley Scott’s Legend, replacing a score by Jerry Goldsmith!), Sorcerer is as good now as it was back then.
 The film does take some getting into, and the pieces of the jigsaw-plot feel a little frayed around the edges, but on the whole I rate this film as one of the better 70’s era action flicks I’ve seen to date.
 Worth a look to see what a dramatist like Friedkin can do with an out-and-out actioner.
 Hard as nails, frosty as ice, and tough as old leather, Sorcerer is recommended.